-In order to understand how emojis are used on Instagram, we analyzed 20,000 profiles with 6.2 million posts during the whole year of 2016.
+In order to understand how emojis are used on Instagram, we analyzed around 29,000 accounts with 5.5 million posts between January 1 and July 31, 2017.
 Based on this data, we are now able to answer some interesting questions.

-To start with a bird’s eye view on how often emojis are used, we analyzed how many Instagram accounts used at least one emoji in their posts.
-We found that more than 50% – 56% to be precise – included at least one emoji in December 2016.
+To start with a bird’s eye view on how often emojis are used, we analyzed how many Instagram accounts had at least one emoji in their posts.
+We found that more than 50% – 56.5% to be precise – included at least one emoji in July 2017.
 This shows that businesses seem to be interested in using emojis on Instagram, although their reasons might vary.

-Looking at the average of all analyzed profiles helps us gather a general understanding of the emojis used.
-Whereas, this approach does not look at different profile sizes in particular and these clusters vary greatly on all networks.
-That’s why we split all analyzed profiles into six groups.
+Looking at the averages of all analyzed profiles helps us gather a general understanding of the emojis used.
+Whereas, this approach doesn’t look at different profile sizes in particular and these clusters vary greatly on all networks.
+That’s why we split all analyzed accounts into six groups.

-After learning how often emojis were being used, we were eager to dig deeper.
-Now, we used the aggregated data to find whether there is a difference between images or videos.
-Analyzing January 2016, we found no significant difference – the difference between images and videos was just about 2%.
-Until December, the difference became even smaller with 28% of video posts containing emojis and 27% of all image posts.
-So again, no significant difference detectable.
+After learning how often emojis were used, we were eager to dig deeper.
+Now, we used the aggregated data to find whether there is a difference between images and videos.
+However, we found no stark difference here: around 31% of all image posts and 29% of all video posts contain emojis.
 Based on these findings, we can say that businesses are equally likely to use emojis in images as well as in video posts.

 Before we answer the question if emojis actually help businesses receive higher interactions on Instagram, let’s have a look at the most frequently used emoticons.

-Of all nearly 2,000 existing emojis the following chart shows you the ten most popular emojis on Instagram in 2016.
-Which of those did you use in the previous year?
-Any new ideas for 2017?
+Of all nearly 2,000 existing emojis, the following chart shows you the ten most popular emojis on Instagram for the analyzed period.
+Which of these did you use in the analyzed period?
 Including new emojis in your posts might further improve the interactions you receive on videos and images.